From September 2017 many working families will be able to get up to 30 hours of funded childcare a week.

 You can then discuss your childcare requirements with your childcare provider and book your child a place.

-Every three months you will have to reconfirm your details with HMRC to make sure you still qualify for the 30 hours funded childcare.
+Every 3 months you will have to reconfirm your details with HMRC to make sure you still qualify for the 30 hours funded childcare.

 If you need help to apply call the childcare service customer interaction centre tel: 0300 123 4097.